 For more photos of the trip, go ahead and check out the Don’t Complain Travel 2010: India Travel Gallery.

-For questions or feedback regarding the Jaisalmer region, please feel free to leave a comment at the bottom of this page.1 person recommends this.
+For questions or feedback regarding the Jaisalmer region, please feel free to leave a comment at the bottom of this page.3 people recommend this.

 I founded Don't Complain Travel in 2010 with the goal to experience, document and share travel adventures from all over the world.
 From Zurich, Switzerland.